 Before any ceremony, people will come to Beji Temple to purify their bodies.
 Beji is not only a place where people clean their bodies physically.
 It is also where they clean their soul spiritually.

 The last temple Prajapati lies is in the northeast area.
 Reside next to the cemetery, the temple is where the locals worship God Prajapati.
 The cemetery side by side with the temple is just a temporary cemetery.
 The grieving family uses the cemetery while waiting for the mass cremation once in 5 years.

 Balinese Long Tailed Monkey – or macaque is the type of 700 monkeys living in this forest.
 Since there is a lot of monkeys.
 The monkeys are divided into different groups.
 Each group is living in a different area in the forest.
-Some of the groups living in front of the main temple.
+Some of the groups live in front of the main temple.
 Some staying in the eastern and central areas.

 And the last area is the cemetery.
 Since there are over 700 monkeys.
 The conflict territory between the monkeys sometimes cannot be avoided.
 The monkeys are active during the day and rest at night just like humans do.

 Therefore, an interaction between the monkeys and people is something that common in Monkey Forest.
-As the forest is their home-based, the visitor is expected to follow some guidelines.
+As the forest is home-based, the visitor is expected to follow some guidelines.
 The monkeys are sometimes too playful and curious.
 Visitors allow and may feed the monkeys.

 Monkey Forest Safety And Guidelines

-The monkeys at the temples are healthy and monitor by Primate Research Center Of Udayana University.
+The monkeys at the temples are healthy and monitored by the Primate Research Center Of Udayana University.
 A case of rabies so far has never been found.
 However, visitors may get bitten or scratched from the interaction.
 Such as feeding or taking a picture with monkeys.

 An aid clinic facility is available in the monkey forest area with a professional nurse.
 In case there is an emergency.
 A staff from Monkey Forest is also easy to find in the area.
 Carrying a plastic bag or paper or plastic bottle stuff is strictly prohibited.
-For the purpose of the monkey’s health, visitors are not allowed to feed monkeys peanuts, biscuits, bread or any human snacks.
+For the purpose of the monkey’s health, visitors are not allowed to feed monkeys peanuts, biscuits, bread, or any human snacks.